Ravi Silva

-Sembukuttiarachilage Ravi Pradip Silva CBE FREng (born May 1969), commonly known as S. Ravi P. Silva or Ravi Silva, is a Sri Lankan-British professor and the Director of the Advanced Technology Institute (ATI) at the University of Surrey.
+Sembukuttiarachilage Ravi Pradip Silva (born May 1969), commonly known as S. Ravi P. Silva or Ravi Silva, is a Sri Lankan-British professor and the Director of the Advanced Technology Institute (ATI) at the University of Surrey.
 He also heads the Nano-Electronics Centre (NEC), an interdisciplinary research activity.
 His research interests include nanotechnology, large-area electronics, and Perovskite and organic solar cell.
 He is also the Founder and the Chief Scientific Officer for Silveray.

 Silva was made a Commander of the Order of the British Empire (CBE) in 2021 for "services to Science, to Education and to Research", and he also received the James Joule Medal and Prize and IOM3's Platinum Medal, among other awards.

 Early life and education

 Sembukuttiarachilage Ravi Pradip Silva was born in Sri Lanka in May 1969.
 Silva received his secondary education at D. S. Senanayake College in Colombo, Sri Lanka.
 He then completed at the University of Cambridge a Bachelor of Art (BA) in 1990 in Electrical and Information Sciences, and Masters of Art (MA) in Electrical and Electronics Engineering in 1991, followed by a Doctor of Philosophy between 1991 and 1994.

 He was the recipient of the Cambridge Commonwealth Trust Fellowship at Clare College, Cambridge.